Japan is determined to keep hunting whales. And now it has a brand new ‘mothership’ - KESQ

 The Kangei Maru is bigger and faster than its predecessor, the company says, and is equipped with state-of-the-art drones able to travel a reported 100 kilometers (62 miles) to allow crews of smaller boats to quickly locate and kill whales.

-But activists say the ship’s high-powered features, including a cruising range of 13,000 kilometers (more than 8,000 miles) and its ability to sail for up to 60 days, suggests that Japan is setting its sights on whales far beyond its northern waters.
+But some activists say the ship’s high-powered features, including a cruising range of 13,000 kilometers (more than 8,000 miles) and its ability to sail for up to 60 days, suggests that Japan could set its sights on whales far beyond its northern waters.

 “Japan has never given up on its whaling ambitions,” veteran anti-whaling activist Paul Watson told CNN.
 “The only purpose of a vessel like that is so it can travel long distances to the Southern Ocean to hunt whales, (and) what the whalers are doing right now is really just a test run.
 They are testing out the new ship in their waters.”